joey3001/PizzaParlor/README.md

 # Joe's Pizza Parlor

-#### This applciation uses objects & prototypes to evaluate the cost of a Pizza based on user input.
+#### This application uses objects & prototypes to evaluate the cost of a Pizza based on user input.

 #### By Joseph Nero